Back to works

 Time, Trade and The Exotic, (1 of 3), CCS Bard / Hessel Museum, NY, US (2016)

-'On the Enclosure of Time' is one of the outcomes of 'History Rising', a subversive and engaging study of museum display in England, conceived and developed by Marjolijn Dijkman and curator Jes Fernie (2012-2015).
-By distancing museum objects from their support structures the project seeks to critique the assumptions that are made about how things are positioned, who chooses to display them, and how the social, political and aesthetic choices that are made in the process dictate the language of display.
+‘On the Enclosure of Time’ is one of the outcomes of ‘History Rising,’ a subversive and engaging study of museum display in England, conceived and developed by Marjolijn Dijkman and curator Jes Fernie (2012-2015).
+By distancing museum objects from their support structures, the project seeks to critique the assumptions that are made about how things are positioned, who choose to display them, and how the social, political, and aesthetic choices that are made in the process dictate the language of display.

 A publication on 'History Rising' was published by Onomatopee in 2015.